The round of 32 in the 2021 NCAA men's tournament saw higher seeds continue to fall in another exciting day of basketball action.

 Krutwig did a little bit of everything on Sunday against Illinois.
 He scored 19 points and pulled down 12 rebounds while also dishing out five assists.
 Krutwig also had four steals on the day,

-The Ramblers shot 51 percent from the field and had 12 steals as their defense frustrated Illinois throughout the contest.
+The Ramblers shot 51 percent from the field and had 12 steals, using a defense that frustrated Illinois throughout the contest.

 Kofi Cockburn had 21 points and 9 rebounds for the Illini.
 Star guard Ayo Dosunmu struggled, going 4-10 from the field and committing six turnovers.